-Thailand was the last stop on my South East Asia backpacking trip and my two weeks there started in Bangkok.
-I day tripped to Ayutthaya, went north to Chiang Mai on an overnight train then caught a bus to Chiang Rai, flew south to Krabi and island hopped my way via Koh Phi Phi to Phuket where I flew home… sounds like a lot for two weeks right?
-But somehow I didn’t ever feel rushed, promise!
-In fact I’m glad I squeezed so much in to the trip as there is so much to see.
-So without further ado, here are my recommendations/tips for two weeks in Thailand.
+Thailand was the last stop on my Southeast Asia backpacking trip and my two weeks there started in Bangkok.
+I day tripped to Ayutthaya, went north to Chiang Mai on an overnight train then caught a bus to Chiang Rai.
+I flew south to Krabi and island hopped my way via Koh Phi Phi to Phuket where I flew home.
+Sounds like a lot for two weeks right?
+But it is completely manageable and I didn’t ever feel rushed.
+In fact I’m glad I squeezed so much in to the trip as there is so much to see!
+So without further ado, here are my recommendations/tips for 2 weeks in Thailand.

 1. BANGKOK 3 DAYS

 My main piece of advice for Bangkok is stay somewhere central otherwise you’ll be spending all of your time travelling between your hostel and the old town which is where the beautiful Temples, Wats and Khao San Road are.
 Also if you are planning on getting the overnight train to Chiang Mai (which is what I did, second class was fine!) you have to book a couple of days in advance because it sells out very quickly, especially in peak season.

 2. AYUTTHAYA DAY TRIP FROM BANGKOK OR 1 DAY

 The temples here are 100% worth seeing.
 However they are very spread out, 5-10min drive between each one so you’ll either have to hire bikes or join a tour.
 From my experience the only advantage of doing a tour is the air conditioned mini bus.
 I did this as a day trip from Bangkok as it made getting the overnight train to Chiang Mai simple.
 Definitely something to consider.

 3. CHIANG MAI AND THE ELEPHANT SANCTUARIES 4 DAYS